 One of the biggest challenges when moving into a first home is to make the house feel welcoming.
 A lack of furniture and other accessories can make a room feel cold.
 The house might actually feel cold, too, if there are issues with the warm air being circulated evenly.

-Often the problem is not the overall heating of the home, but simply areas that receive inadequate warmth.
+Often the problem is not the overall heating of the home but simply areas that receive inadequate warmth.
 Before you consider installing a new central heating system, consider using portable indoor heaters.
-By using indoor electric heaters (like creoven best indoor heaters) you can add additional heat exactly where and when you need it.
+By using indoor electric heaters (like proven best indoor heaters), you can add additional heat exactly where and when you need it.
 That could include providing a heater for the guest room when you have visitors or in a room that receives little sunlight during the day.

 Moisture & Humidity

 Less expensive (and easier to fix) possible causes of excess moisture include overflowing rain gutters.
-Check to make sure clogged rain gutters or blocked downspouts aren’t causing water to accumulate and flow into your house.
+Check to ensure clogged rain gutters or blocked downspouts aren’t causing water to accumulate and flow into your house.
 Another likely cause is poor sealing around windows.
-This can often be fixed with a bit of caulk around the window frame, although older windows might need to be replaced in order to truly resolve the problem.
+This can often be fixed with a bit of caulk around the window frame, although older windows might need to be replaced to resolve the problem truly.

 In some cases, there is no specific cause for the excess moisture in the home.
 Some locations naturally have higher humidity which can lead to an accumulation of moisture in the home.
 In other cases, excess moisture continues to remain inside the house long after the underlying problem has been corrected.
-In those cases, a dehumidifier can correct this problem and a portable dehumidifier can easily be placed in the needed location.
-Excess humidity in the home can create more problems so it is important to control it before it gets out of hand.
+A dehumidifier can correct this problem in those cases, and a portable dehumidifier can easily be placed in the needed location.
+Excess humidity in the home can create more problems, so it is important to control it before getting out of hand.

 Reduce Heating Costs

 Settling into a new home and facing a new mortgage payment, other costs may be a big concern.
-It is hard to fully predict the costs involved with owning a new home.
+It is hard to predict the costs involved with owning a new home fully.
 That’s why the first month’s utility bill may come as an unpleasant surprise, particularly if you move in during the winter.
 One way to minimize those costs is to moderate the cost of heating.

 Make It Home